erc-reveal/erc-reveal.github.io/publications.md

 subtitle: Our research outputs
 ---

+**Partiti, E.** (2021). [_Polycentricity and Polyphony in International Law: Interpreting the Corporate Responsibility to Respect Human Rights_](https://doi.org/10.1017/S0020589320000469).
+The International and Comparative Law Quarterly, 70(1), 133-164.

 **Bijlmakers, S.** (2020).
 A Taxonomy of Drivers for Change: The Case of GlobalG.A.P. and the Forest Stewardship Council.
 Manuscript submitted for publication.
 In _A Taxonomy of Drivers for Change: The Case of GlobalG.A.P. and the Forest Stewardship Council_.

 **Bijlmakers, S.** (2020).
 No Iso-fix for Human Rights: A Critical Perspective on ISO 26000.
 Manuscript submitted for publication.
 In Axel Marx, Geert Van Calster, and Jan Wouters (eds.), _Research Handbook on Business and Human Rights_.
 Edward Elgar.